 2. Sri Mahamariamman Temple

 Kuala Lumpur in Malaysia is famous for housing the richest South Indian Hindu temple, Sri Mahamariamman Temple.
 It appeals to the devotee visitors as well as tourists in the Chinatown vicinity where a glimpse of this beautifully designed temple augur the visitors to plan at least one visit.
-Late K. Thamboosamy Pillay had constructed it in the year 1873 and developed that into a private shrine.
+Stands as one the famous hindu temples in Kuala Lumpur, Malaysia, Late K. Thamboosamy Pillay had constructed it in the year 1873 and developed that into a private shrine.
 Since it had been opened for the general masses in 1920, it gained immense popularity as the worshippers of Mother Goddess Amman keep flocking in here.
 The convoluted statuettes and grandiose façade of this temple add to its beauty.
 Its main entrance seeks the attention of visitors with an imposing Gopuram.
 It remains a popular temple in Malaysia with pedantically sculpted 228 Hindu deity idols that are worshipped by the devotees throughout the year.
 The number of visitors multiplies during Deepavali and Thaipusam Hindu festivals.

 3. Sri Poyatha Moorthi Temple